BullMQ Elixir vs Oban Performance Benchmark

 - You're in the Elixir/Python ecosystem.
 Oban now supports both, with tight Ecto and Phoenix integration for Elixir.

-Benchmark code is in the BullMQ repo at GitHub
+Benchmark code is available at GitHub